Important

 Step 1 is about solidifying your dental school preferences, to help you to make confident decisions.

-• Follow OzTREKK on Instagram.
+Follow OzTREKK on social media.
 There’s honestly no better way to explore this path than to hear from those who are experiencing it firsthand.
-Our students are always doing takeovers, so you’ll have the opportunity to ask questions along the way.
+Our social accounts will give you access to student takeovers, upcoming webinars, and video highlights from dental students past and present.

 Step 2